How Do I Use the Admin Portal to Manage Users and Billing?

 How do I join an existing team on my domain?

-After clicking, the button changes to "Your request has been sent" and cannot be clicked again until 5 minutes have passed.
+After clicking, the button changes to "Your request has been sent" and cannot be clicked again for a few minutes.
 Some teams have auto-accept enabled, in which case you join immediately.
-The "Other users on your domain" list shows a maximum of 500 users.
 If an admin declines your request, you'll see a message asking you to contact your admin directly.

 Important: If you have an active Pro subscription and the team has no billing information, you may become the payer for the team.